-Southeastern mobile app - this is a computer programme for your phone, tablet or computer.
+Southeastern mobile app.
+An app is a computer programme for your phone, tablet or computer.

-You can get the Southeastern mobile app on your phone from the Apple store or Google marketplace.
+You can get the Southeastern mobile app on your phone from the Apple store or Google Playstore.

 Filling in the online form: www.southeasternrailway.co.uk/ travel-information/more-travelhelp/accessible-travel